sopra-fs23-group-39/sopra-server/contributions.md

 Currently a user is locked on the Registration page if a user wants to login https://github.com/sopra-fs23-group-39/sopra-client/issues/49

-CSS for the Game: Assuring that the buttons for answering a question are not invisible (pushed to the bottem) in the quiz. https://github.com/sopra-fs23-group-39/sopra-client/issues/47
+CSS for the Game: Assuring that the buttons for answering a question are not invisible (pushed to the bottom) in the quiz. https://github.com/sopra-fs23-group-39/sopra-client/issues/47

 Florence Hügi: